-Figure 5: A/ Mean distribution of infected adults in the different health states over time in persistently infected herds as predicted by a Mycobacterium avium subsp. paratuberculosis (Map) infection dynamics model within a structured dairy herd; B/ Mean percentage of positive tested adults in the different paratuberculosis health states based on a life long determined status in 57 infected dairy herds at enrolment in a paratuberculosis control program in France, according to the range of initial within-herd prevalence.
-In B1/ Optimistic option: animals tested only once and having a negative result are assumed to be not infected, but resistant to the disease (they do not appear on Figure B1); in B2/ Pessimistic option: animals tested only once and having a negative result are assumed to be latently infected
+Figure 6: Comparison of the simulated and observed distributions of Mycobacterium avium subsp. paratuberculosis (Map) infected adults per infection state in infected dairy cattle herds.
+A/ Simulated mean distribution over time in persistently infected herds as predicted by a Map spread model within a dairy cattle herd; B/ Mean percentage of tested adults per infection states based on a life long determined status in 59 herds at enrolment in a paratuberculosis control program in France, before any control measure is implemented, according to the range of the initial within-herd prevalence.
+Animals tested twice or less and having negative results assumed to be either resistant (state not shown) (B1: optimistic option) or latently infected (B2: Pessimistic option).